Americas Rugby Championship: Americas Rugby Challenge

 As with the Americas Rugby Championship, the new Americas Rugby Challenge saw all competing countries playing against each other.
 The first edition of the competition was a Four Nations tournament with Rugby Americas North and Sudamérica Rugby both having two representatives each.

 The host nation of Colombia were joined by Sudamérica Rugby rivals Paraguay.
 Guyana and Mexico represented Rugby Americas North.

 Format

-Played annually, the format of the Championship is simple: each team plays every other team once in a round-robin format, making for a total of 15 matches played across the tournament.
-For each win, a team picks up 4 points and 2 for a draw.
-The team with the most points at the end wins the title.
-Unlike previous ARC, overseas based players are available for selection, while Argentina will mainly only select provincial and domestic players that are not part of their Super Rugby Jaguares side.
+Played annually, the format of the Championship was simple: each team played every other team once in a round-robin format, making for a total of 15 matches played across the tournament.
+For each win, a team picked up 4 points and 2 for a draw.
+The team with the most points at the end won the title.
+Unlike previous ARC, overseas based players were available for selection, while Argentina mainly selected provincial and domestic players that were not part of their Super Rugby Jaguares side.